erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 - Check if your containers perform better without CPU limits
 - Always have an eye on the CPU throttling metrics of your containers

 I hope this post helps you get performance gains on the containers you are running.
-If so don't hesitate to share, comments, or just say [hi](https://twitter.com/eric_khun)
+If so, don't hesitate to share, comments, or [say hi](https://twitter.com/eric_khun)

+Special thanks to [Dmitry](https://www.linkedin.com/in/dilyevsky/), [Noah](https://coderanger.net/) and [Andre](https://mydev.org/) that adviced me on this.